-- "FILE" means file number. - "IENS" means IENS subscript for Finding or LAYGO Finding node.
+- "FILE"-File number. - "IENS"-IENS subscript for Finding or LAYGO Finding node.

 The specified file or subfile does not exist; it is not present in the data dictionary.

 File #|FILE| does not exist.

 The specified file or subfile lacks a valid global root; the global root is missing or is syntactically not valid.